 - Data security (such as authorized access and encrypted storage)

 Observability includes monitoring, logging, tracing, and alerting.
 Each component of the system should be observable to avoid failures and also to quickly recover from failures.

 Most of the EDA products and development frameworks provide support for observability by publishing metrics that can be exported into industry-standard observability tools such as Prometheus and Grafana, ELK, StatsD and Graphite, Splunk, or AppDynamics.
 For example, Apache Kafka provides detailed metrics that can be exported and integrated with most of these tools.
 Also, cloud platforms that offer managed services for an event backbone (IBM Event Streams) provide first class support for observability.
 Microservices development frameworks such as Spring or Camel provide good support for code instrumentation for monitoring.

 From an EDA perspective, instrumenting the code of producers and consumers for publishing metrics, publishing event broker metrics, and correlating these through a metrics dashboard is essential because the number of distributed components in EDA is high.
 Some of the key metrics from an EDA perspective are rate of incoming and outgoing messages, lag in consumption, network latency, queue and topic sizes, and so on.

-For monitoring microservices, refer to my article on Monitor Spring Boot microservices for a detailed tutorial on instrumenting and monitoring microservices.
+For monitoring microservices, refer to my Monitor Spring Boot microservices tutorial for details about instrumenting and monitoring microservices.

 Fault tolerance and response